mah0001/metadata-editor-docs-v2/documenting_general_instructions.md

 - For research and scripts, a project corresponds to one or multiple scripts and outputs.
 - For images, a project corresponds to one image (which may be available in multiple formats and resolutions)
 - For videos, a project corresponds to one single video.

+The "My projects" page is accessed by clicking on PROJECTS in the top menu.

+## Creating a project

 For all data types, the documentation process for a new project consists of:
 1. Creating a project (by clicking on CREATE NEW PROJECT of IMPORT in the *My Projects* page.
 Refer to the Quick Start examples.